The Marches territories

 Being from Upwold

 The Silver Chase is the oldest of the Marcher territories, and it is steeped in history and tradition.
 It's where the exodus from Dawn ended, and where they built their first farms - and had their first fights with the native orcs.
 In their hearts, many Upwolders know they are the only true Marchers - and some resent that the people of Mitwold have largely eclipsed them in terms of wealth and influence.
 There are elements of Upwold that reflect elements of the other three territories - understandable given that at the end of the day almost everyone is descended from people who first settled in Upwold.
-Like Bregasland, it has it's own strangeness - the Woldstone and the village of Mumford.
-Like Mitwold it has its feuds and factions - it's easy to imagine the people of Stockland feuding with the folk of King's Stoke over politics, Like Mournwold, it has it's unique industry - the woodlands of Birchland and Tower March are the best places in the Marches to have a forest resource, for example (although a business could also represent a lumberjack, charcoal burner, or forest warden just as easily).
+Like Bregasland, it has its own strangeness - the Woldstone and the village of Mumford.
+Like Mitwold it has its feuds and factions - it's easy to imagine the people of Stockland feuding with the folk of King's Stoke over politics, Like Mournwold, it has its unique industry - the woodlands of Birchland and Tower March are the best places in the Marches to have a forest resource, for example (although a business could also represent a lumberjack, charcoal burner, or forest warden just as easily).

 Upwold is a great choice for a farm or business, but it also makes a good choice for a congregation perhaps as part of a monastery focusing on preserving the Marcher's odd religious traditions.
 As with Mitwold, it is a good place for a military unit - there is a long tradition of Upwold protecting the rest of the Marches from Dawn and Wintermark, and while these days the three nations are technically allies, tradition dies slowly in the Marches.
 Today, Upwold soldiers are more likely to be concerned with bandits, feni, the weird creatures lurking in the depths of the Bloody Great Hole, or have spent the last three decades watching the borders with Mournwold.